John Wayne Gacy: Trial

 On February 18, Robert Stein testified that all the bodies recovered from Gacy's property were "markedly decomposed [and] putrefied, skeletalized remains", and that of all the autopsies he performed, thirteen victims had died of asphyxiation, six of ligature strangulation, one of multiple stab wounds to the chest and ten in undetermined ways.
 When Gacy's defense team suggested that all 33 deaths were caused by accidental erotic asphyxia, Stein called this highly improbable.

-Jeffrey Rignall testified on behalf of the defense on February 21.
-Recounting his ordeal, Rignall wept repeatedly while describing Gacy's torture of him in March 1978.
-Asked whether Gacy appreciated the criminality of his actions, Rignall said he believed that Gacy was unable to conform his actions to the law's expectations because of the "beastly and animalistic ways he attacked me".
+Jeffrey Rignall testified for the defense on February 21.
+Rignall wept repeatedly while describing Gacy's torture of him in March 1978.
 During specific cross-examination relating to the torture, Rignall vomited and was excused from further testimony.

-On February 29, Donald Voorhees, whom Gacy sexually assaulted in 1967, testified to his ordeal at Gacy's hands and his subsequent attempts to dissuade him from testifying by paying another youth to spray Mace in his face and beat him.
+On February 29, Donald Voorhees testified to his ordeal at Gacy's hands and his assault at Gacy's behest.
 Voorhees felt unable to testify but did briefly attempt to do so before being asked to step down.
 Robert Donnelly testified the week after Voorhees, recounting his ordeal at Gacy's hands in December 1977.
-Donnelly was visibly distressed as he recalled the abuse he endured and came close to breaking down several times.
-As Donnelly testified, Gacy repeatedly laughed at him, but Donnelly finished his testimony.
-During Donnelly's cross-examination, one of Gacy's defense attorneys, Robert Motta, attempted to discredit his testimony, but Donnelly did not waver from his testimony of what had occurred.
+Donnelly was visibly distressed as he recalled the abuse.

 During the fifth week of the trial, Gacy wrote a personal letter to Judge Garippo requesting a mistrial for reasons including that he did not approve of his lawyers' insanity plea; that his lawyers had not allowed him to take the witness stand (as he had wanted to do); that his defense had not called enough medical witnesses, and that the police were lying with regard to verbal statements he had allegedly made to detectives after his arrest and that, in any event, the statements were "self-serving" for use by the prosecution.
-Judge Garippo addressed Gacy's letter by informing him that both counsels had not been denied the opportunity or funds to summon expert witnesses to testify, and that, under the law, he had the choice whether he wished to testify, and was free to indicate as much to the judge if he wished to do so.
+Judge Garippo informed Gacy that both counsels had not been denied the opportunity or funds to summon expert witnesses to testify, and that, under the law, he had the choice whether he wished to testify, and was free to indicate as much to the judge.